tasket/wyng-backup/README.md

 Specify both local storage and volume names for `send` or `receive` as sets, instead of using --local and volume names on the command line.
 The json file must take the form of `{local-a: [[volname1, alias1], [volnameN, aliasN], ...], ...]}`.
 This allows multiple local storage sources to be sent/received in a single session.

+_Alias_ can be _'null'_ for no alias or any valid name.
 However, the volume names (or aliases) must all be unique across different sources as they are stored in the same archive.
-Aliases currently define which local volume name into which an archive volume will be received; they are ignored when sending.
+Aliases define which local volume name into which an archive volume will be received, or when sending they indicate a request to actually _rename_ the target volume to the alias.

 `--meta-reduce=mode:minutes`